jelle-westra/jelle-westra.github.io/content/5-lagrangian/main.md

 are the generalized mass matrix, and generalized force vector respectively, looks familiar huh haha.

 ## Addition of Dissipative Effects
-The addition of the non-conservative disspative term $Q(\dot{q})$ is straightforward, see [Rayleigh dissipation function](https://en.wikipedia.org/wiki/Rayleigh_dissipation_function), for which we can write the Euler-Lagranage equations into:
+The addition of the non-conservative dissipative term $Q(\dot{q})$ is straightforward, see [Rayleigh dissipation function](https://en.wikipedia.org/wiki/Rayleigh_dissipation_function), for which we can write the Euler-Lagranage equations into:

 $$
 \frac{d}{dt}\nabla_{\dot{\mathbf{q}}}\mathcal{L} = \nabla_\mathbf{q}\mathcal{L} - \nabla_{\dot{\mathbf{q}}}Q.